Beyond Outrage: Reception

+Beyond Outrage has an approval rating of 50% on review aggregator website Rotten Tomatoes, based on 18 reviews, and an average rating of 5.9/10.

+Metacritic assigned the film a weighted average score of 53 out of 100, based on 12 critics, indicating "mixed or average reviews".

 Gabe Toro of IndieWire gave Beyond Outrage an "A−" rating.
 Justin Chang of Variety described the film as "a slow-motion deathtrap in which the wall-to-wall chatter feels like a joyless, too-leisurely distraction from the inevitable bloodletting".
 Meanwhile, he commented that Otomo (Beat Takeshi) is "the most memorable figure here, a demon of death shown to brook no nonsense in the film's blunt, perfect final scene".
 Lee Marshall of Screen International said: "Out-and-out shouting matches between supposedly composed clan members are another forte of Outrage Beyond – a film that always has humour bubbling just underneath its hard-boiled surface".

 Kinema Junpo placed Beyond Outrage at number 3 in their "10 Best Japanese Films of 2012", while it was ranked at number 36 on the Film Comments "50 Best Undistributed Films of 2012".

 The film became a box office success.
-As of 30 June 2013, Box Office Mojo reported a total revenue for Outrage approaching USD ten million with USD 8,383,891 in the total worldwide lifetime box office.
-Beyond Outrage had receipts more than twice as high, at USD 16,995,152.
+As of 30 June 2013, Box Office Mojo reported a total revenue for Outrage approaching USD ten million with US$8,383,891 in the total worldwide lifetime box office.
+Beyond Outrage had receipts more than twice as high, at US$16,995,152.